eventdata/UTDEventData/About.md

 title: About
 permalink: /About/
 ---
 This project has received fundings from various sources.
 We are incredibly grateful for our funders' support over the years, which has made this venture possible.
-Below we list list all funders and time period...
+Below we list list all funders and time period.

-# Test

 ### **National Science Foundation:Modernizing Political Event Data for Big Data Social Science Research (September 2015 -- August 2019)**